rtCamp/Frappe-Manager/docs/commands/maintenance.md

 ## `fm maintenance`

-Put every domain of a bench, aliases included, behind a maintenance page.
+Put a bench's domains, aliases included, behind a maintenance page.

+fm maintenance BENCH covers every hostname the bench serves. fm maintenance BENCH/SITE covers that one site's own name and its aliases, leaving the bench's other sites serving: the page is written per domain in the shared proxy, so one site can be down while its neighbours are up.

 Enabling prints a secret bypass URL: open it once and a cookie lets you through to the real site for a day while everyone else gets the page (visit /fm-bypass/off to drop it sooner).